bhyeh/computer-vision/README.md

-# computer-vision
-CS 4670 Introduction to Computer Vision
+# CS 4670 Introduction to Computer Vision